San Domenico, Caltanissetta

 San Domenico is a Baroque-style Roman Catholic church in the town of Caltanissetta, Sicily.

-History

 During the second half of the 15th-century a Dominican convent was erected in the area.
 Giovanni da Cursu was prior by 1475.
 Around this time, a church was added.
-It is speculated that the patrons who brought the order to the town were the Moncada, the Aragonese feudal lords of the region.
-In 1566, Don Francesco Moncada, 1st Prince of Paterno, was buried in this church.
+The patrons who brought the order to the town may have been from the House of Montcada, the Aragonese feudal lords of the region.
+In 1566, Don Francesco Moncada, 1st Prince of Paterno, was buried here.

 The portal has a convex facade with concave wings.
 The baroque portal is flanked by stone pilasters, and surmounted by a broken tympanum.
-The church was also affiliated with the Confraternity of the Rosary, and who commissioned the main altarpiece depicting the Madonna del Rosario (1614) painted by Filippo Paladini.
+The church was also affiliated with the Confraternity of the Rosary, and who commissioned the main altarpiece depicting the Madonna del Rosario (1614), painted by Filippo Paladini.